 Organized play characters rely on good recordkeeping to ensure accurate information while playing.
 Several methods of tracking exist, but the most prevalent is the Chronicle.
 Every organized play published or sanctioned adventure contains a Chronicle, though players can choose alternative tracking methods and keep the Chronicles as backup.

 Upon completing an adventure, players each receive a Chronicle Sheet from the GM.
 This sheet includes a summary of the adventure; indications of any choices made along the way which may impact the future of the campaign, and a log of rewards earned while exploring.
 It also provides areas for notes, purchases, and the acquisition/removal of conditions.
-Players using other tracking methods should ensure all the data on the Chronicle is reflected in their records.
+Players using other tracking methods must ensure all the data on the Chronicle is reflected in their records.

 Players may choose to keep their records digitally or in paper files.
 If stored digitally, players must be comfortable with GMs handling their device while reviewing records.
 If in paper files, all pages must be carried to games.